BIOMASS BURNING: it's time to stop the subsidies!

 Background report on EPH here, published in January 2023 by Re-set: Platform for Socio-Ecological Transformation.

-CAMPAIGNING - more suggestions from Stop Burning Trees
+CAMPAIGNING - more resources and suggestions from Stop Burning Trees

 Call on your MP to halt the £billions of subsidies given to Drax and re-allocate the money to genuine renewables and climate action.